zlnew/ease-button-ui/README.md

 } />
 ```

-You want to slot the content inside the button? just do this:
+What if you want to slots content inside the button?
+Just do this:

 ```vue
 <ColorfulButton slot>